IgniteUI/igniteui-docfx/jp/components/grids_templates/filtering.md

 ﻿@@if (igxName === 'IgxGrid') {
 ---
 title: Angular Filter | Angular Grid Filtering | Ignite UI for Angular | Infragistics
-_description: Start using angular filter to return data with Ignite UI angular material table similar to the one in excel with convenient usage be the angular grid filtering
+_description: Start using angular filter to return data with Ignite UI Angular Material table similar to the one in excel with convenient usage be the angular grid filtering
 _keywords: angular filter, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxTreeGrid') {
 ---
 title: Angular Filter | Angular Tree Grid Filtering | Ignite UI for Angular | Infragistics
-_description: Start using angular filter to return data with Ignite UI angular material table similar to the one in excel with convenient usage be the angular grid filtering
+_description: Start using angular filter to return data with Ignite UI Angular Material table similar to the one in excel with convenient usage be the angular grid filtering
 _keywords: angular filter, ignite ui for angular, infragistics
 ---
 }
 @@if (igxName === 'IgxHierarchicalGrid') {
 ---
 title: Angular Filter | Angular Hierarchical Grid Filtering | Ignite UI for Angular | Infragistics
-_description: Start using angular filter to return data with Ignite UI angular material table similar to the one in excel with convenient usage be the angular grid filtering
+_description: Start using angular filter to return data with Ignite UI Angular Material table similar to the one in excel with convenient usage be the angular grid filtering
 _keywords: angular filter, ignite ui for angular, infragistics
 ---
 }

 ### @@igComponent Filtering Overview

 Angular grid filtering enables you to display only the records which meet specified criteria.
-The material ui grid component in Ignite UI provides angular filter capabilities and extensive filtering API through the Data Container to which the @@igComponent is bound.
+The Material UI grid component in Ignite UI provides angular filter capabilities and extensive filtering API through the Data Container to which the @@igComponent is bound.

 #### デモ